ameliegodefroidt/ameliegodefroidt.github.io/content/courses/_index.md

 ## 🇧🇪 KU Leuven (Belgium)

-**Course Coordinator, Centre for Research on Peace and Development (CRPD)**
+**Course Coordinator, Faculty of Social Sciences**

 - **Political Communication (MA, 2022–2024)**

 Explores how the interplay between political actors, the media, and the public shapes political communication and how political communication influences citizens, policymaking, and society at large.

 - **Sociology of Media and ICT (BA, 2022–2023)**
   Introduces key theories and empirical research on media, digital communication, and society.